Dramatycznie/AO3_Scraper/README.md

 - tqdm library

 # How to use
+Run the script yourself or use the relase.

+### Runing the script
 - Install `Python 3`
 - Install `PIP`
 - Install the required dependencies by running `pip install -r requirements.txt` or install them individually by running `pip install requests`, `pip install beautifulsoup4`, `pip install tqdm` in command prompt or terminal.
 Before running the command, make sure that you are in the correct directory where the `requirements.txt` file is located.
 You can navigate to the correct directory in the command prompt or terminal by using the `cd` command.